Philosophy of Mind, Psychology and Psychiatry

 Our research interconnects with contemporary psychiatry to help us understand the nature of mental health.
 What is mental health?
 Are delusions beneficial?
 How should we act toward people who have mental disabilities?
 And what does it mean for a mind to ‘malfunction’?

-We also focuses on how to integrate perceptual psychology with philosophy.
+We also focus on how to integrate perceptual psychology with philosophy.
 I see.
 But how do I see?
 What is vision, and how does it work?
 Is colour a feature of the world around us, or is it a construct of our minds?
 As well as analysing the work of psychologists from a philosophical point of view, the cluster works directly with psychologists in constructing new scientific experiments to increase our understanding of how we see.

 These heavily scientifically informed interests are complimented by work on the nature of the mind at the most abstract metaphysical level.
 Is the mind a part of nature and, if so, in what sense?
 What is consciousness?
 How does it fit into the scientific picture of the world?
 How should we categorise mental faculties, and how do those groupings interact with how we normally, pre-theoretically think about our minds?